-The proposed apartment dwelling building, low rise (providing some community care) is to be a four-storey building with 59 units.
-The building will have a total of 73 parking spaces within the building itself, which are to be located on the ground floor and one level of underground parking.
-Parking will also be shared with the Mosque.
-The term "community care facility" does not mean that nurses and/or other medical professionals will be regularly tending to the residents of the proposed 4-storey building, it will have a lighter level of care.
+It is proposed to be a three or four-storey building with approximately 42 units.
+The term "community care facility" does not mean that nurses and/or other medical professionals will be regularly tending to the residents of the proposed building, it will have a lighter level of care.

 The proposed building is intended to convey a strong connection to the Mosque community and to the existing Mosque building.
-The two buildings will share a similar aesthetic and be connected by a pedestrian walkway.
+The two buildings will share a similar aesthetic and be connected by an interlock pedestrian walkway.
 Residents of the proposed building will also have full access to the amenity spaces within the Mosque, in addition to the amenities already available in the community care facility/apartment building.

-The building will function as an apartment building, with occupancy determined based on need.
+Occupancy of the building will be determined based on need.
 Although residents will primarily be the elderly, units will also be made available to members of other vulnerable populations.
 The units will be small; 50% will be approximately 400 ft2 affordable units.
-The ground floor will have 8 barrier free units, the 2-4th floors will have 1 and 2 bedrooms, as well as some barrier free units.
+The ground floor will have barrier free units, the other floors will have 1 and 2 bedrooms, as well as some barrier free units.